 Return to top

 Lithium Batteries.
 According to the U.S. Department of Transportation, you may not pack spare lithium batteries in your checked baggage.
 You should pack spare lithium batteries in our carry-on baggage.
-Read spare battery packing tips.
+Read about traveling with lithium batteries.

 Walking Sticks.
 Although we don't use them ourselves, some of our travelmates swear by walking sticks particularly if your tour involves a bit of hiking.
 The collapsible style will pack better.

 Knee Pad(s).
 Many of our travelmates recommend knee pads for kneeling to photograph while on land and also from Zodiacs and other small boats.
 They may be particularly helpful on land when the ground is wet.